The base map is provided by OpenTopoMap’s volunteer servers.

 Glaciation has blessed the Ruby Mountains with more ponds than most mountain ranges in Nevada.
 The Ruby Mountains have more than 2 dozen lakes and ponds ranging in size up to 30 acres (12 hectares) that are potential fairy shrimp habitat.

-All the larger lakes and ponds and some very small ones have been stocked with fish.
+All but a few lakes and some ponds have been stocked with fish.